Those taking the California Bar Examination or First-Year Law Student's Examination must follow strict rules while the exam

 permitted to use the restroom or leave their seats during the last

-several minutes of the examination (5 to 15 minutes depending on the
+several minutes of the exam (5 to 15 minutes depending on the

 session).
 After time is called, applicants

 will not be permitted to use the restroom or leave their seats until

 all materials are collected and inventoried.
 If an applicant fails to

 remain seated after being advised to do so or while the exam materials are collected and inventoried, they will receive a Chapter 6